Grades & performance

 Need some help?
-Book an appointment with an Academic Advisor.
+Book an appointment with an Academic & Career Advisor.
 They know what it takes to succeed and enjoy helping students develop learning plans and strategies to assist academic pursuits.

 UBC uses a percentage scale (100%) and equivalent letter grades for grading purposes.
 To find the grade point average (GPA) equivalent (whether on a 4.0 or 4.33 scale), you will need to view the evaluating body’s scale to make this conversion.

 Note: Admissions offices at different schools may evaluate on different scales.
 To determine your GPA, take the percentage given at UBC and apply it to that school’s admission policy’s grading scale.

 Most faculties have their own undergraduate academic regulations and Dean’s List requirements.
 To see if you’ve made it onto your faculty’s Dean’s List or Honour Roll login to the SSC.
 The “Dean’s List” notation will appear on each session where you’ve met the requirement.

 Note: Not all faculties have Dean’s List or Honour Roll.